 - Massages are available by appointment

 - BHF does not provide massages to minors under the age of 13.

 - A parent/guardian of any child under 18 must sign a liability form the day of the massage appointment in the presence of a BHF staff member.

 Pure Pilates Training is offered to members at an additional fee.

 - Registrations for sessions are completed online starting at 7:00am, 7 days prior to the scheduled class.

 - Please be ready to begin each class at the scheduled time.
 Sessions will not be extended for late arrivals.

-- Pure Pilates Training will be charged monthly directly to your membership account; and billed on the 15th of the month (same as dues).
+- Pure Pilates Training is charged monthly directly to your membership account; and billed on the 15th of the month (same as dues).